 A core part of the fabrication process involves our advanced laser cutting machines.

-On site we have 2 Trumpf laser machines and recently a Bystronic Fiber laser which provides precision cutting technology ensuring that parts are cut to customer specification.
+On site we have 3 laser machines which include investments in Trumpf and Bystronic Fiber technology.
+The advanced fiber lasers provide precision cutting technology ensuring that parts are cut to customer specification.

 The lasers combine power and speed for a superior finish, first time every time